How to Create a Stunning WordPress Gallery (In 2 Steps)

 Image galleries are everywhere on the web.
 In fact, most of the sites you frequent probably feature at least one gallery somewhere, and for good reason.
 Fortunately, creating your own WordPress gallery is simpler than you might imagine.
 In fact, you’ll probably spend more time choosing which images to use than you will putting them all together.

-In this article, we’re going to teach you how to create a WordPress gallery in three steps:
+In this article, we’re going to teach you how to create a WordPress gallery in two steps:

 - Upload the images you want to include in your WordPress gallery.

 - Add the images into a gallery block.

 On top of that, we’ll also introduce you to seven of our favorite WordPress gallery plugins, so you can take advantage of features the platform doesn’t offer out of the box.
 Let’s get to work.

 Step #1: Upload the Images You Want to Include in Your WordPress Gallery